stateless-solutions/litepaper/litepaper.md

 infrastructure providers such as Infura and Alchemy have a single point of failure, potentially compromising the security and reliability of applications.

-Decentralized providers such as Pocket and Lava have even lower barriers to entry, requiring a nominal financial investment to begin serving data to production applications.
-These network protocols lack any direct protection for application developers, and will even inadvertently reward bad actors who serve fraudulent and malicious data.
+Decentralized providers such as Pocket Network and Lava have even lower barriers to entry, requiring a nominal financial investment to begin serving data to production applications.
+These network protocols lack any direct protection for application developers, and can inadvertently reward bad actors who serve fraudulent and malicious data.

 # Stateless Middleware: A Solution